2-REC/unity-state-engine-graphview/README.md

 TODO:
+- [ ] make first release 0.1 and new 'dev' branch

 - [ ] Generate Scenes
 	- [ ] add checks before generating xml
 	- [ ] Scenes (+scripts) are generated for each state (with exit conditions and operations).